querqy/chorus-elasticsearch-edition/README.md

 *Towards an open source tool stack for e-commerce search*

+**This is a fork of [querqy-elasticsearch](https://github.com/querqy/chorus-elasticsearch-edition).
+Refer to that repository for more information on Chorus.**

 Chorus makes deploying powerful ecommerce search easier by shifting the **buy vs build** decision in favour of **build**, so you can own your search!
 Chorus deals with three issues:

 1. **Starting from Scratch is Time Consuming** Downloading an open source search engine isn't enough.
 It's like being provided with all the parts of a Lego model, but without building instructions ;-) .
 We need a better baseline to quickly get started.